zenozeng/p5.js-svg/doc/overview.md

 - SVGElement API

-    This is the API designed for manipulating SVG.
-    It's a class extending p5.Element, but provides more API for SVG.
+    It's a class extending p5.Element, but provides more API for manipulating SVG.

 ## So, how is SVG Renderer different than Canvas2D Renderer